tunerok/stm32_i2c_slave_examlpe/README.md

 In general, I reached the bottom of the comedy.
 I liked how it worked on **mbedOS**, so I got into the sources (https://github.com/ARMmbed/mbed-os and https://github.com/ARMmbed/mbed-hal).
 And he began to read the code sadly and sweepingly cut unnecessary dependencies.

-The logic of the OS firmware is as follows - there are interrupt handlers that fill / empty buffers, set ready flags, and try to work out errors.
-In the “main” loop, these flags are read and the program performs certain actions depending on the flags set - it writes or outputs data.
+The operating logic is as follows - there are interrupt handlers in the current ones, the main work of which is related to reading and setting records in the registers of the slave device.
+In the main program loop, only the line is checked for errors and dependency status.

 In general, we got a small example, more or less universal for STM32 devices.
 This project was made for the most popular **Nucleo-F303RE** debug board on Aliexpress.